 Left Navigation BC Auto Insurance BC drivers pay more for auto insurance than any others in Canada.
 Worse, they receive less when they make a claim than those in other provinces.
 Reforming ICBC and bringing competition to the market would save drivers money and make auto insurance in BC more affordable.
 BC drivers deserve better auto insurance.
-Get the facts. #BetterAutoInsuranceBCA new report shows that drivers in BC could save up to $325 annually if ICBC’s monopoly were ended and the market opened to competition.
+Get the facts. #BetterAutoInsuranceBCA new report found that BC drivers pay up to 60% more for auto insurance than their neighbours in Alberta, and will continue to pay more despite BC and Alberta having substantially similar auto insurance systems as of April 1.
+To help illustrate the impact on individual drivers, here are 15 driver profiles that directly compare the price of auto insurance for similar drivers across both provinces.
+To see the full report click here, Comparison of Auto Insurance in BC and AlbertaA recent report shows that drivers in BC could save up to $325 annually if ICBC’s monopoly were ended and the market opened to competition.
 Click to see the full report, The Benefits of Competition in the Provision of Automobile Insurance in BC.The average driver in BC now pays $1,680 every year for their auto insurance – the highest in Canada.
 What’s more, BC drivers receive less when making a claim than drivers in provinces with competition and choice.
 NL NB PEI ON AB ICBC NS Average Premium Cost $1,132 $819 $796 $1,445 $1,251 $1,680* $842 Average Injury Claim $69,126 $62,359 $57,144 $55,946 $42,775 $42,084** $37,492Average Premium CostAverage Injury Claim NL$1,132$69,126NB$819$62,359PEI$796$57,144ON$1,445$55,946AB$1,251$42,775ICBC$1,680*$42,084**NS$842$37,492*Source: GISA, E&Y 2016 & ICBC RRA 2017**ICBC value is from 2015.
 ICBC has not yet reported for 2016.
-Now, more than ever, it is time for change … and choice.In a recent poll, 78% of British Columbians say they want more choice in auto insurance.
+Now, more than ever, it is time for change … and choice.In a recent poll, 82% of British Columbians say they want more choice in auto insurance.
 They've run out of patience with the province's auto insurance system and want more choice.
 BC drivers deserve to be able to choose the auto insurance provider that best meets their needs, at the best price.
 Competition provides a powerful incentive for any company to keep prices down and to deliver the best customer service possible.
 Auto insurance is no exception to this rule.Ending the ICBC monopoly and opening the marketplace to competition is the most effective way to deliver better costs to consumers and drive innovation to better meet the needs of BC drivers.
 The experience that Canada's private insurance companies have gained in other provinces can help to improve the affordability of auto insurance in BC.
 BC Auto Insurance – FAQs All About Auto InsuranceRegardless of where you live in Canada, auto insurance is required by law.
 You are not authorized to drive without it.
-Related ServicesBritish Columbians overwhelmingly want competition, choice in auto insurance: pollOctober 17, 2017 (VANCOUVER) - Seventy eight per cent of British Columbians expressed their desire for more choice and more competition in the province’s auto insurance system.
-Auto Insurance Attitudes in British ColumbiaA new poll conducted for IBC shows that 78% of British Columbians want more choice in auto insurance.
+Related ServicesBC Drivers Eager for More Choice in Auto InsuranceFebruary 4, 2019 (VANCOUVER) – In light of the recent challenges in British Columbia’s (BC’s) Crown auto insurance system, the province’s drivers have a clear message: They want more choice.
+Auto Insurance Attitudes in British ColumbiaA new poll conducted for IBC shows that 82% of British Columbians want more choice in auto insurance and favour competition over any other solution.
 Understanding Auto InsuranceAuto insurance is required by law across Canada.
 It covers the owner/driver, passengers, pedestrians and property involved in a vehicle collision.
 Useful LinksInsurance BasicsWithout insurance, driving a car, buying a home or starting a business would be an unaffordable risk.Insurance-Buying TipsInsurance is a significant investment.
 Before you purchase coverage, getting answers to key questions can help you make informed decisions.
 Crisis ManagementIf you find yourself in a crisis situation, never admit liability.
 Facility AssociationFacility Association’s mission is to administer the automobile insurance residual markets, enhance market stability, and guarantee the availability of automobile insurance to those eligible to obtain it.